-Remember: Aptitude tests are not created equally
+Remember: All aptitude tests are not created equally!

 Find out who created the tests you will take by asking the employer or agency.
-Is it SHL, Kenexa, Saville or Talent Q?
+Is it SHL, Kenexa, Saville, or Talent Q?

 As we explain in the assessment centre exercises section, recruitment processes have become significantly more rigorous in recent years; competition for jobs is fierce at the moment due to the challenges in the global economy.
 (It’s tough out there right now – particularly for graduates).